 Next Up : London Daygame – a lightening primer

-A very extensive glossary but no quality control.
-Some great entries, very encyclopedic but some make me cringe.
+A very extensive glossary which doesn’t have any quality control.
+There some great entries but some make me cringe.